 If you use a pressed block, substitute 1:1 for the pods (adjusting slightly for the weight of the seeds).
 If you use the paste, it is about 1 ½ times more potent than the pods or blocks.

 Piloncillo is the raw, unprocessed form of cane sugar.
 It is more complex than brown sugar, but similar nonetheless.
-You can replace the piloncillo 1:1 with brown sugar + 1 tbsp molasses.
+You can replace the piloncillo 1:1 with brown sugar + 1 tablespoon molasses.

 Absolutely!
 If you want a lower calorie option, replace the piloncillo with stevia, monk fruit, or your low-calorie sweetener of choice.